 Pixan 6 Solera Wine Finish is a rum produced by the Mexican distillery Espíritus Del Norte.

-It was aged for 6 years in ex-bourbon American oak barrels before spending at least 3 months in carefully selected Mexican wine barrels.
+It was aged for 6 years in ex-bourbon American oak barrels before spending at least 3 months in carefully selected barrels that had contained Mexican wine.

-The nose is charming, both round and floral.
-Fluffy like rose petals, it also touches on a very brown caramel and vanilla tobacco.
-There is also something a little farmy about it, almost like fermented cane juice.
+The nose is charmingly round and floral.
+Fluffy as rose petals, it also touches on dark caramel and vanilla tobacco.
+There's also something a little farmy about it, almost like fermented cane juice.

-Aeration reveals a rather complex rum, with an interesting aromatic concentration.
-The wood is well toasted but also melted, and we get a syrup, a coulis of nuts mixed with cooked cane juice.
-The heady flowers become more and more fruity with time.
+Aeration reveals a rather complex rum, with interesting aromatic concentration.
+The wood is well toasted, but also melted, and a syrupy, nutty coulis mixed with cooked cane juice emerges.
+The heady flowers become increasingly fruity with age.

-On the palate, the attack is first of all roasted and with a measured sweetness.
-The nuts are caramelised but not too sticky, and the rum is light and smooth.
-A handful of slightly more roasted nuts can be perceived, with a touch of burnt fat.
-The roundness is more pronounced later on, as the fruit shows up in a rich syrup.
+On the palate, the first impression is one of roasting and measured sweetness.
+The nuts are caramelized but not too sticky, and the rum is light and velvety.
+A handful of slightly more roasted walnuts, with a hint of burnt fat.
+The roundness is more pronounced later on, as evidenced by the fruit in a rich syrup.

 The finish is very round, vanilla and fruity.

-"A nice variety and concentration of aromas on the nose, leading to a simpler and sweeter palate..."
+"A lovely variety and concentration of aromas on the nose, leading to a simpler, sweeter palate..."